Endergreen12/Blue-Archive-AssetBundle-Extractor/README.md

-# Blue-Archive-AssetBundle-Extractor
+# Unity-AssetBundle-Extractor
 ## What does this script do
-Extract all AssetBundle of Blue Archive
+Extract assetbundles using UnityPy

 ![image](https://github.com/user-attachments/assets/c93b531b-eb8b-4d96-96f6-f9579b4746e1)